Winner takes all.

 Max had to hide a snort.
-When you heard a nineteen year old get lectured by an eleven year old, it was a very priceless thing.
+When you heard a nineteen-year-old get lectured by an eleven-year-old, it was a priceless thing.
 She took her seat on the floor again, with the rest of the kids aside from Iggy.
 He had decided to flop onto the couch instead.
 "What, are you too good for the floor, now?"
 Max was teasing him, but he held up a very rude gesture to her that suggested he wasn't all too amused.
 He still wore a lazy grin all the same, if only because he heard Max's irate spluttering.
 If she could just reach out and snap that finger of his–

 "Nudge, truth or dare?"
 Nudge looked up when she heard Fang say her name.

 She perked up a little, awaiting any challenge he could possibly come up with.
 "Dare!"